mosbth/irc2phpbb/README.md

 * http://code.google.com/p/feedparser/

-Using BeautifulSoup to scrap web-pages
+Using BeautifulSoup to scrape web-pages
 --------------------------------------

-The bot uses the python lib `BeautifulSoup` to scrap information from webpages.
+The bot uses the python lib `BeautifulSoup` to scrape information from webpages.
 Just to show it off how its done but it can of course be made into some useful stuff.
 You'll have to download and install the lib yourself.